 An Argument for the necessity of the CrossFit games by Mark Plavcan

 I doubt it is lost on many of these Games athletes, that they have changed lives.
-I know they have changed mine.
-I am one of many.
+They have definitely changed mine.
+I’m sure I’m one of many.
 But it is because of the games that we get new people into our boxes every year.
-Some young, some old, some vying to be the next Rich Froning, some just need to lose a few lbs.
-It is our job to make sure we understand that everyone is different and just because someone out there is doing super human feats of strength, doesn’t mean that we can’t help someone learn how to pick their keys up of the ground without throwing their back out.
+Some young, some old.
+Others vying to be the next Rich Froning.
+And some just need to lose a few lbs.
+It is our job to make sure we understand that everyone is different.
+Just because someone out there is doing super human feats of strength, doesn’t mean that we can’t help someone else learn how to pick their keys up of the ground without throwing their back out.

 My argument is simple.
-CrossFit needs the games, but the games are not the be all, end all of CrossFit.
-If we take our jobs as coaches and Box owners seriously, we will remember it is our job to educate our community as to why we can always coexist together and that in itself is what makes the CrossFit community so great!
+CrossFit needs the games.
+Of Course, the games are not the be all, end all of CrossFit.
+If we take our jobs as coaches seriously, we will remember it is our job to educate.
+Then our community knows why we can coexist together.
+That in itself is what makes the CrossFit community so great!

 Mark Plavcan is the Co-Owner of CrossFit Mata Leao and Twisted Fitness Gym.

 He is CFL1, a Brazilian Jiu-Jitsu Black Belt, and has over 20 years in the fitness industry.